 Peter has been active sportsperson throughout his life and has a keen interest in golf and tennis.

 · Total Knee Replacement and Revision Surgery

-· Total Hip Replacement and Revision Hip Joint Surgery
+· Total Hip Replacement (including anterior approach) and Revision Hip Joint Surgery

 · Knee arthroscopy and ACL Reconstruction